apigee/ahr/examples-mc-gke-eks-aks/README.md

 Of course, you need an active account at each of the two or three clouds.

+__NOTE:__ To install GKE/EKS, follow the same sequence of install step and skip actions/operations marked as Azure only.

 ## Terminal

  Use your working computer terminal or a VM  to overcome the timeout limit of CloudShell.
 We recommend to provision a default VM in your GCP project.